 Caring for an Older Cavalier

 Cavalier King Charles Spaniels reach their ‘senior years’ somewhere between 8-10 years old depending on their health.
+There are many things you can do to ensure your senior Cavalier maintains a happy and healthy lifestyle through their golden years.

 • More frequent vet visits - It is essential that you increase their annual vet check to twice a year.
 This should include a blood check.
-This will enable the Veterinarian to ensure anything needing treatment can be picked up sooner rather than later.
+This will enable your Veterinarian to ensure anything needing treatment can be picked up sooner rather than later.

-• Ensure your Cavalier gets regular exercise.
+• Regular exercise: Ensure your Cavalier gets regular exercise.
 This is important to help maintain fitness and joint health.
 As their age increases moderate the exercise but still maintain it.
 You wouldn’t expect the average 70-80 year old person to exercise at the same level of a 20-30 year old person and you shouldn’t expect it of your dog.
 Exercise in different ways such as swimming if your dog is overweight or has joint soreness.
+If your senior dog cannot walk for long you may like to consider a dog pram.
+They are safe in the pram and they still get to see and smell everything around them.

-• Play brain stimulating enrichment games to improve your Cavaliers cognitive ability.
+• Brain stimulating games: Play brain stimulating enrichment games to improve your Cavaliers cognitive ability.
 It is important to exercise your Cavaliers brain and their body.
 Enrichment games that stimulate the brain are a lot of fun for both you and your dog.
 Examples include hiding their favourite treats around your garden and letting them sniff them out.
 Another example is hiding treats in empty egg cartons, then closing the carton and letting your dog open it with their mouth and paws.
 Used toilet rolls provide a great game too, just fold in one end, place a few of their favourite treats inside, then fold in the second end.
 Then watch as your Cavalier has fun trying to figure out how to open the roll to obtain the treats.

 Senior Cavaliers are beautiful, check them out.